robcarver17/pysystemtrade/docs/data.md

 #### Specifying an arctic connection

 You need to specify an IP address (host), and database name when you connect to Arctic.
-Usually Arctic data objects will default to using the same settings as Mongo data objects.
+Arctic data objects will default to using the same settings as Mongo data objects.

-Note:
-- No port is specified - Arctic can only use the default port.
-For this reason I strongly discourage changing the port used when connecting to other mongo databases.
-- In actual use Arctic prepends `arctic-` to the database name.
-So instead of `production` it specifies `arctic-production`.
-This shouldn't be an issue unless you are connecting directly to the mongo database.

-These are set with the following priority:

-- Firstly, arguments passed to a `mongoDb()` instance, which is then optionally passed to any Arctic data object with the argument `mongo_db=mongoDb(host='localhost', database_name='production')` All arguments are optional.
-- Then, arguments set in the private `.yaml` configuration file/private/private_config.yaml: mongo_host, mongo_db
-- Finally, default arguments hardcoded [in mongo_connection.py](/sysdata/mongodb/mongo_connection.py): DEFAULT_MONGO_DB, DEFAULT_MONGO_HOST, DEFAULT_MONGO_PORT

-Note that `localhost` is equivalent to `127.0.0.1`, i.e. this machine.

-If your mongoDB is running on your local machine with the standard port settings, then you can stick with the defaults (assuming you are happy with the database name 'production').
-If you have different requirements, eg mongo running on another machine, then you should code them up in the private .yaml file.
-If you have highly bespoke needs, eg you want to use a different database for different types of data, then you will need to add code like this:

 ```python
 # Instead of: